ka6sox/hidb/README.md

 $ flask --app hidb init-db

 # Run the app
-# Add "-host=0.0.0.0" to allow access from the networh. otherwise only localhost is allowed
+# Add "-host=0.0.0.0" to allow access from the network; otherwise only localhost is allowed
 $ flask --app hidb --debug run

 # Run unit tests